 Firstly, the team assessed how psychological traits linked to chronic pain interact with general personality types.
 Secondly, they used functional MRI (fMRI) scans to see if they could identify chronic pain-related patterns of activity.

-Thirdly, because researchers have already identified that socioeconomic factors play a part in chronic pain, they added these into the equation.
+Thirdly, because researchers have already identified that socioeconomic factors

 The scientists took data from a randomized controlled trial that included people with chronic back pain.
 All participants filled out in depth questionnaires that collected information about personality traits and socioeconomic factors.